Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 All `dispatch` functions can schedule near-term work by using `Promise.resolve()` to append something to the promise queue.
-This work will be completed after the current stack unwinds, but before the turn completes and the `dispatch` is retired.
+This work will be completed after the current stack unwinds, but before the crank completes and the `dispatch` is retired.
 This allows Vats to use eventual-send internally, to protect against plan-interference hazards.
 For Javascript vats, the kernel implements this draining of the promise-queue by waiting for a